Ithaca forest Preschool

 Parents and Children are Invited to Join Ithaca Preschool co-founder, Melissa Blake for a Tour of Our Very Special All-Outdoor Preschool Program.
 This is a great opportunity to ask questions and observe our summer camp program, which is very similar to our school year...read more

 We will have 8 Weeks of half-day Growing Wild Summer Camp at 4-H Acres for ages 3-5.
 Each day the kids get to romp in the woods and find natural materials, such as clay, rock-paint, bark, and leaves to create works of woodland art.read more

-Children birth to age five are invited to join us together with a caregiver for a Fall Play Day.read more
+Children birth to age five are invited to join us together with a caregiver for our upcoming Play Day.read more